 Early History of the Tillitt family

 This web page shows only a small excerpt of our Tillitt research.
-Another 95 words (7 lines of text) covering the years 1571 and 1620 are included under the topic Early Tillitt History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1316, 1322, 1314, 1324, 1325, 1322, 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Tillitt History in all our PDF Extended History products and printed products wherever possible.

 Tillitt Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Tillitt have been found, including Tilley, Tiley and others.